 Besides providing compost-rich soil and giving adequate water, a great way to get more flowers, vegetables and fruits from your plants is to deadhead or pick frequently.
 Deadheading simply means picking off old flowers that are past their prime.
 When we do not do this, the plant's energy goes into making seeds rather than more… Continue reading How To Get More Flowers, Vegetables and Fruit from your Plants

 This is the Nasturtium I'm growing this year.
 I don't remember the name of the variety, I just picked out a packet at the store that looked pretty.
 They mound rather than vine.
 They are so easy to grow.
 Just plant the seeds in the garden, keep the soil moist and watch them grow.
-I… Continue reading Nasturtiums Are Edible and Good for Hair Growth
+I… Continue reading Nasturtium: Easy-to-Grow Edible Flowers with Benefits for Hair Growth

 How I Created Raised Garden Beds For Free